 Each member of our testing panel would skip brushing in the morning and would chew a plaque disclosing tablet before brushing with the electric toothbrush.
 They were also instructed to eat as many sugary foods as possible.
 This, combined with the lack of brushing for around 16 hours would lead to a sizeable buildup of visible plaque.
 We would then take before and after pictures, and score the results.

 This test was based on the idea that your electric toothbrush cannot clean where it cannot reach.
-A common misconception is that sonic toothbrushes use sonic waves to actually blast plaque off of your teeth, when in reality "sonic" is just referring to how fast the bristles are vibrating (Sonic and ultrasonic toothbrushes do have a proven, [url="4mm fluid dynamics paper link"] fluid dynamics [url/] effect, where they are able to disrupt bacteria up to 4mm away from the actual brush head in certain circumstances, but 4mm isn't very far, still requiring you to effectively move the toothbrush into all the cracks and crevices of your mouth).Our test highlights which toothbrushes were the most intuitive to use while brushing, the most maneuverable, and the models that most people will miss the least number of spots in their mouth, based on our group of testers.
+A common misconception is that sonic toothbrushes use sonic waves to actually blast plaque off of your teeth, when in reality "sonic" is just referring to how fast the bristles are vibrating (Sonic and ultrasonic toothbrushes do have a proven fluid dynamics effect, where they are able to disrupt bacteria up to 4mm away from the actual brush head in certain circumstances, but 4mm isn't very far, still requiring you to effectively move the toothbrush into all the cracks and crevices of your mouth).Our test highlights which toothbrushes were the most intuitive to use while brushing, the most maneuverable, and the models that most people will miss the least number of spots in their mouth, based on our group of testers.
 Each tester used each toothbrush model only once, to use each model in a "worst case scenario" as each user would miss the most spots when the brush was the most unfamiliar.
 We also had each tester bring in their manual toothbrush and complete the test with that, to act as a control.

 Our next set of tests focused on how easy and convenient to use each of these products are.
 We compared and scored how many brushing modes there are and how intuitive it is to switch between them, how easy it is to clean the brush, and if there is storage for extra brush heads on the charging base, as well as if there is a timer.